holepunchto/corestore/README.md

 swarm.on('connection', (connection) => store.replicate(connection))
 ```

+#### `const storeB = storeA.session()`
+Create a new Corestore session.
+Closing a session will close all cores made from this session.

 #### `const store = store.namespace(name)`
-Create a new namespaced Corestore.
+Create a new namespaced Corestore session.
 Namespacing is useful if you're going to be sharing a single Corestore instance between many applications or components, as it prevents name collisions.

 Namespaces can be chained:
 ```js